Moss and Algae Management

 Recommendation: For comprehensive maintenance, use a combination of both tools.
 Start with a weed brush to address any existing moss and weeds, then follow up with a sweeper to clear the surface and prevent further issues.
 This dual approach ensures both removal of vegetation and effective debris management, maintaining the integrity and appearance of your asphalt or tarmac surfaces.

-Without regular grooming, infill redistribution, and damage inspection, artificial surfaces can become compacted due to heavy traffic, leading to drainage problems, flooding, and an uneven, hard surface.
-These issues significantly decrease playability and surface life.
+Without regular grooming, infill redistribution, and damage inspection, artificial surfaces can become compacted due to heavy traffic.
+This leads to issues like drainage problems, flooding, and an uneven, hard surface, significantly decreasing playability and the overall lifespan.
+Implementing a consistent maintenance routine with tools like a Kersten static brush helps prevent surface compaction, ensuring optimal performance and extending the durability of your artificial surface for many years.

-Heavy use and environmental factors can lead to matting and compaction over time, which flattens synthetic fibres and compresses the infill.
-To prevent these issues, regular brushing is essential.
-Using a powered sweeper over areas of heavy traffic and brushing redistributes the infill and lifts the fibres, helping to restore the surface’s resilience and natural appearance.
+Heavy use and environmental factors can cause artificial grass to mat and compact, flattening synthetic fibres and compressing the infill.
+To prevent this, regular brushing is crucial.
+Using a powered sweeper in high-traffic areas and brushing elsewhere redistributes the infill and lifts the fibres, restoring the surface's resilience and natural appearance.
+A Kersten static brush is effective for lifting fibres and redistributing infill, while a drag brush is ideal for maintaining larger areas for a smooth and durable surface.

 Surface Displacement refers to the shifting or movement of the artificial grass, causing uneven areas or wrinkles.